vtex/findhelp/README.md

 ### `help(tree, {name})`

 You can use that same `tree` to output a pretty help menu.
+The second parameter is an object with the name of the command line application.
 Here's the handler for the root command in that example:

 ```js
 import {help} from 'findhelp'